 The Secretary of State also serves as one of three members of the State Land Board and as the chair of the Oregon Sustainability Board.
 Under Article V, Section 8a of the Oregon Constitution, if there is a vacancy in the office of Governor, the elected Secretary of State becomes governor.
 If the current Secretary of State is appointed, the vacancy will be filled by the Treasurer.

-The Secretary answers solely to the people of Oregon.
+As an independent constitutional officer, the Secretary of State answers directly and solely to the people of Oregon.

 - Making tools easily available to achieve economic success.

 - Ensuring state resources are used sustainably, efficiently and are accountable to the public.

 - Promoting public access to the records of Oregon government.

 We ground our work in transparency, accountability and fairness.